The SFUO has 12 services that contribute to enriching your student experience.

 The Bike Co-op provides an all-inclusive, do-it-yourself work space for beginners to experts, with all the tools and expertise needed to fix or build your bicycle.
 Through our workshops, cycling resources, advocacy, and outreach we promote healthy sustainable living, while helping students and community members take control of their transportation.

-We promote the independence of students with disabilities on campus, and organize various campaigns and accessible social events.
-In addition, we provide support to campus organizers by helping make their activities and student spaces accessible.
+The Centre for Students with Disabilities promotes the independence of students with disabilities on campus, and organizes various campaigns and accessible social events.
+In addition, the centre provides support to campus organizers by helping make their activities and student spaces accessible.

 Our student-run food bank provides emergency food relief to members of the university community who face a precarious financial situation.
-We are confidential service that is here to help you because students should not have to choose between buying food and buying books.
+The Food Bank is a confidential service that serves anyone with a uOttawa card.

 Foot Patrol is a student service that provides you with a safe walk or bus ride to your destination.